n8henrie/n8henrie.github.io/_posts/2012-12-28-macbook-pro-ssd-upgrade-results.md

 categories:
 - tech
 ---
-**Bottom Line:** I upgraded my Macbook Pro’s old hard drive to a solid state drive and have been pleased with the results.
+**Bottom Line:** I upgraded my Macbook Pro's old hard drive to a solid state drive and have been pleased with the results.

 <!--more-->

-A couple months ago I decided to refresh my trusty ’09 Macbook Pro with an SSD upgrade.
-I’d read about the DIY project a few times, which involves transplanting the HDD (with an adapter) into the DVD drive and putting an SSD where the HDD used to be.
-It actually ended up going pretty smoothly, and I’d recommend it to anyone that is comfortable working with computer hardware, accepts the risk of screwing everything up, and is looking to breathe some new life into an old MBP.
+A couple months ago I decided to refresh my trusty '09 Macbook Pro with an SSD upgrade.
+I'd read about the DIY project a few times, which involves transplanting the HDD (with an adapter) into the DVD drive and putting an SSD where the HDD used to be.
+It actually ended up going pretty smoothly, and I'd recommend it to anyone that is comfortable working with computer hardware, accepts the risk of screwing everything up, and is looking to breathe some new life into an old MBP.

-I won’t bore you with all the details, since simply linking you to the parts and instructions I used will probably do just as much good.
-I will, however, show you a video I made comparing the before-and-after, because it’s astounding.
-(I apologize in advanced for having recorded the videos by hand instead of using a tripod, they’re pretty awful.
+I won't bore you with all the details, since simply linking you to the parts and instructions I used will probably do just as much good.
+I will, however, show you a video I made comparing the before-and-after, because it's astounding.
+(I apologize in advanced for having recorded the videos by hand instead of using a tripod, they're pretty awful.
 Hope nobody gets motion sick easily.)
 Oh, and my old HDD ran at 5400 rpm, so my results may be more dramatic than someone that runs at 7200.

 <iframe width="100%" height="360" src="http://www.youtube.com/embed/TcaQNMQ8cCI" frameborder="0" allowfullscreen></iframe>